Mabel Grouitch: Career

 Grouitch devoted herself to the work of emancipating the women of Serbia.
 The University at Belgrade admitted women, but a lot of Serbian girls were unaware of it.
 It was these young ladies she wanted to help provide education in scientific, cultural, and domestic arts.
 Grouitch and certain noblewomen of Belgrade determined to found a boarding school in the city.
 The wives of the representatives of the Serbian Government at the various courts of Europe helped Grouitch raise money for it.
 Mabel was particularly interested in establishing an agricultural course for girls in connection with the University of Belgrade, because, according to Mabel, a son cannot be spared to go and study agriculture since sons must enter the army, a daughter could be spared and then return home to share with her family what she had learned.
 Mabel Grouitch raised a large sum of money from her friends in the United States to assist with these endeavors.
 Grouitch raised money for the Serbian Red Cross during the Balkan Wars.
-She led a group of nurses from the United Kingdom to Serbia in 1914 during the First World War, becoming good friends with Flora Sandes.
+Her "tireless campaign" led to founding of the Serbian Relief Fund and led a group of nurses from the United Kingdom to Serbia in 1914 during the First World War, becoming good friends with Flora Sandes.